Derek Winnert

 3

 The 2003 mind-blowing 11-Oscar-winner (including Best Picture, Best Director and Best Adapted Screenplay) is a spectacular true epic, with passion, sweep and majesty that will delight all fans of J R R Tolkien and adventure movies, ending the trilogy with a bang.
-Real fans won’t complain, like some patrons did, of the length of the movie, but they will object to Christopher Lee’s character of Saruman being cut out of the movie, a sad blight over the project.

 4

 The magnificent DVD extended edition run a massive 251 minutes, restores Christopher Lee (and his confrontation with Gandalf), makes full sense of the plot, pacing and dramatic arc, and has no sense of strain from the extra running time: all the extra footage is gain.
 This version should definitively supplant the original.
-The actor’s comments on the commentary are priceless.
-The Blu-Ray extended edition is even longer at 263 minutes.

 5

-It won all the 11 Oscars for which it was nominated: Best Picture, Best Director, Best Adapted Screenplay (Fran Walsh, Philippa Boyens, Peter Jackson), Best Art Direction-Set Decoration (Grant Major art director, Dan Hennah and Alan Lee set decorators), Best Costume Design (Ngila Dickson, Richard Taylor), Best Film Editing (Jamie Selkirk), Best Makeup (Richard Taylor, Peter King), Best Original Score (Howard Shore), Best Original Song (Annie Lennox-Howard Shore’s ‘Into the West’), Best Sound Mixing and Best Visual Effects (Jim Rygiel, Joe Letteri, Randall William Cook, Alex Funke).
+The Lord of the Rings: The Return of the King won all the 11 Oscars for which it was nominated: Best Picture, Best Director, Best Adapted Screenplay (Fran Walsh, Philippa Boyens, Peter Jackson), Best Art Direction-Set Decoration (Grant Major art director, Dan Hennah and Alan Lee set decorators), Best Costume Design (Ngila Dickson, Richard Taylor), Best Film Editing (Jamie Selkirk), Best Makeup (Richard Taylor, Peter King), Best Original Score (Howard Shore), Best Original Song (Annie Lennox-Howard Shore’s ‘Into the West’), Best Sound Mixing and Best Visual Effects (Jim Rygiel, Joe Letteri, Randall William Cook, Alex Funke).

 With 1,488 computer-generated effects (nearly three times the number of the first film), it is indeed a visual effects triumph, and this win was a hat trick at the Oscars.
-It is the most nominated film series in Oscar history with 30 nominations, against The Godfather’s 28 and Star Wars’s 21.
+It is the most nominated film series in Oscar history with 30 nominations, against The Godfather’s 28 and the original Star Wars’s 21.

 6

-John Rhys-Davies (Gimli) also voices Treebeard.
-Jackson gave both Wood and Serkis the prop One Ring, both of them thinking they had the only one!
+After the filming, Jackson gave both Wood and Serkis the prop One Ring as a gift souvenir, both of them thinking they had the only one!

 7